Toggle Menu

 But it’s not just the overt menacing that attempts to prevent democratic participation.
 Reservations are generally geographically isolated communities, and politicians, almost always Republicans, will sometimes use the isolation and the physical conditions of these areas to suppress the Indigenous voice at the polls.

 It’s not uncommon that on November 5 reservations in states like Alaska, Minnesota, Montana, North Dakota, and South Dakota are bombarded with ice and snow.
 And many families, including elders, on many of these reservations lack transportation.
-And the ones that do own a car or truck sometimes lack gas money.
+And the ones who do own a car or truck sometimes lack gas money.
 Unemployment and poverty rates are high on numerous reservations in the West, and so it becomes a question of food on the table or gas in the tank to go vote 50 miles away through snow- and ice-packed roads.

 And that’s if there’s a road at all.
 In Alaska, Natives in some villages are expected to fly sometimes more than 100 miles over mountains, tundra, and the ocean to get to a polling place.
-Back in the lower 48, not all roads on reservations are maintained.
+Back in the Lower 48, not all roads on reservations are maintained.
 Some are dirt covered in snow drifts; others are paved, but below the snow drift is a minefield of potholes.

-And the Native American Rights Fund (NARF), a nonprofit that advocates for the rights of Indigenous peoples, found that the farther Natives are from a polling place the less likely they’ll participate in a state or federal election.
-If you move a polling place as little as a quarter of a mile farther away from people, the organization writes in a report titled, Obstacles at Every Turn, Barriers to Political Participation Faced by Native American Voters, there is a decrease in the propensity to vote.
+The Native American Rights Fund (NARF), a nonprofit that advocates for the rights of Indigenous peoples, found that the farther Natives are from a polling place the less likely they’ll participate in a state or federal election.
+If you move a polling place as little as a quarter of a mile farther away from people, the organization writes in a report titled, “Obstacles at Every Turn, Barriers to Political Participation Faced by Native American Voters,” there is a decrease in the propensity to vote.
 The report concludes, “It makes common sense.”

-And the Natives that can travel that far to vote are faced not only with racist intimidation when they walk up to the building but bureaucratic red tape having to do with their IDs.
+And the Natives that can travel that far to vote are faced not only with racist intimidation when they walk up to the building but also bureaucratic red tape having to do with their IDs.

 Then, in 2012 in North Dakota, Senator Heidi Heitkamp, a Democrat, won by just 3,000 votes, and so the state legislature, controlled by Republicans, banned voting by anyone with an ID that lacks a physical address.
 In 2020, the state settled two federal voting-right lawsuits and agreed to allow Natives without an address to vote.
 But this form of suppression targeting Indigenous peoples still occurs in Arizona, where an estimated 40,000 Native homes do not have a physical address.